Mental Health Counseling Visa Sponsorship Jobs in Iowa

 Which visa types are most common for mental health counseling roles in Iowa?

-The H-1B is the most common visa for mental health counselors in Iowa, since licensed professional counselor and clinical social worker roles typically qualify as specialty occupations requiring a relevant master's degree.
+The H-1B visa is the most common visa for mental health counselors in Iowa, since licensed professional counselor and clinical social worker roles typically qualify as specialty occupations requiring a relevant master's degree.
 Some positions at nonprofit hospitals or university-affiliated clinics may qualify for cap-exempt H-1B petitions.
 The J-1 visa is also used for clinical training placements at academic medical centers like the University of Iowa.

 Which cities in Iowa have the most mental health counseling sponsorship jobs?